 Certain invasive plant species are listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) which makes it an offence to plant or otherwise cause to grow this invasive species in the wild.

-No vegetation works are proposed, see informative below.
+No vegetation works are proposed.
+However, rhododendron was identified on the site.

 Recommendations: